 The observed STD star is first corrected for bias and inter-order background, flat fielded, optimally extracted and wavelength calibrated.

-Then if the reference standard catalogue contains a spectrum with RA, DEC values within 60 arcsec from the corresponding values of the observed reference standard star, the instrument response is computed as described in the equation above.
+Then if the reference standard catalogue contains a spectrum with RA, DEC values within 60 arcsec from the corresponding values of the observed reference standard star, the instrument response is computed as described below.